jocelynjoel/alx-low_level_programming/0x00-hello_world/README.md

-Your program should end with the value 0 task 5 prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. task 6 prints the size of various types on the computer it is compiled and run on.
+Your program should end with the value 0 task 5 prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. task 6 prints the size of various types on the computer it is compiled and run on. task 7 generates the assembly code (Intel syntax) of a C code and save it in an output file.